Grand Ole Opry: Current

 NBCUniversal and Atairos acquired a combined 30% stake in the Grand Ole Opry and its parent company Opry Entertainment Group in 2022.
 The crossover allows for NBCUniversal's television outlets, including NBC, to carry several Opry television specials.
+Ryman announced that it was exploring the sale of its remaining stake in the Opry, WSM, and its home venues in June 2026.

 A memorial concert was held for longtime member Loretta Lynn a few weeks after Lynn's death in October 2023; the concert featured performances by George Strait (who himself has only appeared once, in 1982, on the Opry radio show), Tanya Tucker, Wynonna, and several other artists.
 Thousands of Lynn's friends, family, and fans were in attendance at the Opry House.

 The Opry unveiled a new, upgraded stage with all-new, advanced audio technology – the first major updates to the set in over two decades – in February 2023.
 Opry NextStage, a program that spotlights a select number of up-and-coming country artists each year, began bringing younger and more diverse acts to the Opry stage in 2019.
 Artists from more genres like folk, Americana, gospel, blues, and Southern rock frequently appear on the show.
 In 2022, Opry management invited two new comedians – Henry Cho (the Opry's first Asian American member) and Gary Mule Deer – to become Opry members.

 Opry 100

 The Opry celebrated its 100th birthday with a concert special hosted by Blake Shelton which featured over 50 of the Opry's living members in attendance.
 Opry 100: A Live Celebration aired on NBC on March 19, 2025 and streamed simultaneously on Peacock.
 The Opry also celebrated by traveling overseas for the very first time, with a show taking place at the Royal Albert Hall in London on September 26 featuring Opry members Luke Combs, Carly Pearce, Ashley McBryde, Marty Stuart, and Darius Rucker, plus local acts Mumford & Sons and Breabach.

+On the night of the 100th anniversary of the show's debut, the Opry held a special live broadcast for radio, which it simulcast on its social media accounts.
+26 Opry members, several of whom had not appeared on the television special, were featured on the special episode, which chronicled the program's history and featured lesser-emphasized aspects of the Opry's history including instrumental fiddling, gospel, square dancers, Western and bluegrass bands.